Phil Pister

-Edwin Philip Pister was a fishery biologist who worked for California Department of Fish and Game.
+Edwin Philip Pister (January 15, 1929 – January 17, 2023) was an American fishery biologist who worked for California Department of Fish and Game.
 He was a pioneer of desert fish conservation, and is credited with saving the Owens pupfish (Cyprinodon radiosis) by transferring the entire remaining population into several buckets and transporting them to a safe location.

 Pister was born in Stockton, California and lived in Bishop, California.
 A volume compiling studies of desert fishes has been published in his honor.
 He has written and published scientific and popular papers and has also written about environmental ethics.

-He helped found the non-profit Desert Fishes Council in 1969, serving as its first president, then as its Executive Secretary until his death.
+Pister helped found the non-profit Desert Fishes Council in 1969, serving as its first president, then as its Executive Secretary until his death.